2022 Emmy Nominee for Outstanding Entertainment News Program

-She is best known for her role as the first African American lead in the history of “The Bachelorette,” starring on Season 13.
-She also appeared as a contestant on Season 21 of “The Bachelor.”
+Rachel is known for making history as the first Black lead in the franchise’s history on the thirteenth season of ABC's “The Bachelorette,” and as a contestant on Season 21 of ABC’s “The Bachelor.”

-Rachel was a frequent contributor to “The Steve Harvey Show” and “Strahan, Sara & Keke.”
 She has worked as a collegiate basketball sideline reporter for Conference USA and Stadium.
-Prior to sideline reporting, Rachel worked for the Milwaukee Bucks Inc., the National Basketball Association, the National Sports Law Institute, the Rice University Compliance Department, the University of Texas at Austin’s Media Relations Department, and Capital Sports and Entertainment.
+Prior to sideline reporting, Rachel worked for the Milwaukee Bucks, Inc., the National Basketball Association, the National Sports Law Institute, Rice University Compliance Department, the University of Texas at Austin’s Media Relations Department, and Capital Sports and Entertainment.

-Rachel obtained her undergraduate degree at the University of Texas at Austin in sports management, then went on to receive her law degree from Marquette University Law School in Milwaukee with a concentration in sports law.
-Driven and passionate about her career, Rachel worked at the prestigious law firm Cooper & Scully, P.C. in Dallas.
-She represented clients in a broad variety of litigation matters in state and federal court, including local government law, personal injury, employment, sports/entertainment, and insurance defense.
+Rachel obtained an undergraduate degree at the University of Texas at Austin in sports management, then went on to receive a law degree from Marquette University Law School in Milwaukee with a concentration in sports law.
+She formerly worked at the prestigious law firm Cooper & Scully, P.C. in Dallas, representing clients in a broad variety of litigation matters in state and federal court, including: local government law, personal injury, employment, sports/entertainment, and insurance defense.

-Rachel is an avid sports fan who enjoys music, dancing, exercising, reading, and spending time with family, her dog Copper, and her husband Bryan.
-She currently resides in Los Angeles and Miami.
+Rachel is an avid sports fan, enjoys music, meditation, dancing, exercising, reading, and spending time with her husband Bryan, her family, and her dog Copper.
+She currently resides in Los Angeles.